michaelpmaley/powershell/README.md

 # PowerShell Scripts

-This is just a collection of PowerShell scripts.
+A collection of PowerShell scripts.

 ## Template.ps1